therealtrex/GCP-GDIMacGyver/content/Lab1_gcpaddon/lab_1_gcp_ta.en.md

 ### Validate our data in Splunk
 Now its time to check if our data is able to be PULL out of our GCP Cloud project.
-- Click `Apps` from the top left hand side of Splunk and then select `Search and Reporting`
+- From your Splunk console, click `Apps` from the top left hand side of Splunk and then select `Search and Reporting`
 - `Copy and paste` the following `SPL` into the search

 ```text